| |

 So if you’re worried about traveling to Dubai during Ramadan, there’s really nothing to worry about.
 For the most part, it’s business as usual here in Dubai, and you’ll find that restaurants and all the major tourist attractions are operating as usual.

 Ramadan just adds a unique cultural element to your travels, as well as a few additional perks, to your travels, which is why I think Ramadan is one of the best times to visit Dubai!
-From huge discounts at malls and hotels to festive lights, fun pop-up markets, and special iftar meals at restaurants and hotels, there’s a lot going on in Dubai during Ramadan!
+From sales at stores and hotels to festive lights, fun pop-up markets, and special iftar meals at restaurants and hotels, there’s a lot going on in Dubai during Ramadan!

 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of these links I may earn a small commission (which I’m so thankful for!) at no extra cost to you.